Sedum praealtum f. cristata

 Sedum dendroideum subsp. praealtum f. cristata, Sedum dendroideum subsp. praealtum 'Cristata'

-Sedum praealtum f. cristata is a crested form of Sedum praealtum.
-The crested development is sometimes found in all, of the plant although some plants are not very strongly cristate and are partly normal.
+Sedum praealtum f. cristata is a shrub-like succulent with green fleshy leaves.
+The crested development is sometimes found in all parts, although some specimens are not very strongly cristate and are partly normal.

 USDA hardiness zone 7a to 11b: from 0 °F (−17.8 °C) to 50 °F (+10 °C).